reconbot/fullstack-firmata/fullstack firmata.md

 ```

-^ Now lets pretend we have an a1 pin that is also pin 1
+^ Now lets pretend we have an a1 pin that is also pin 1 and send our analogMappingResponse

 ---

-# Startup take 5
+# Handshake take 5

 ```js
 var Board = require("firmata").Board;